How Much Does a Funeral Celebrant Earn?

 Whether you’re dreaming of a full-time celebrant career or aiming for a flexible side hustle, this calculator puts you in the driver’s seat.
 Think of it as your very own income planning tool — created to help you map out your ideal celebrant life.

-Use the calculator below to explore your potential:
+Use our handy calculator to explore your potential.

 Team AMC